 How many years have you been with JF&CS?
 How did you first get involved?

 My first introduction to JF&CS was in 2008 when I was working at Wide Horizons for Children (an adoption agency in Waltham) and collaborated with Carol Sheingold of JF&CS on educational workshops for adoptive parents.
 I later met Betsy Hochberg, Adoption Resources Director, at a RESOLVE conference when we both had tables displaying our respective agency materials.
 We had very similar professional interests and began discussing the increasing educational needs for adoptive families after the placement of their child(ren).
-I joined the staff in 2009 in Mental Health and to assist in Adoption Resources
+I joined the staff in 2009 in Mental Health and to assist in Adoption Resources' post adoption efforts.

 What is one of your favorite JF&CS memories?